sankitasigdel/Project-Calculator/README.md

 # Project-Calculator
-This code is just for Agile Class
+This code is just for Agile Class for students to load on their Azure DevOps